ska-sa/katgpucbf/doc/dsim.rst

 The signals to send can also be changed on the fly by issuing the ``?signals`` command over katcp.

+.. [#nl] While shown split over multiple lines, whitespace is not significant and it may be easier to place it all on one line.

 Design
 ------